 How Proofpoint Can Help

 Proofpoint staff are experts in supply chain attacks and how threats pose a risk to your data privacy, compliance, and cybersecurity defences.
 We offer extensive services that protect a primary attack vector – email.
-We protect the supply chain for several industries, including healthcare, financial services, education, manufacturing, and more.
+We secure the supply chain for several industries, including healthcare, financial services, education, manufacturing, and more.